 (4) The constitution of an association must at all times be consistent with this section.

-144. Certain property vested in Minister
+144. Property acquired by association vests in Minister

 All property acquired by an association for the use of a school or group of schools is acquired for the purposes of this Act; and section 215 applies to it whether or not any public moneys were spent on its acquisition.

-145. Incorporation
+145. Association formed after 1 Jan 2001, incorporation of

 (1) This section applies to an association formed after the commencement of this Division.

 (2) An association is to become an incorporated association within 3 months after it is formed.